 Master of Public Policy Specializations

 - Public Policy and American Politics- The American politics specialization analyzes the dynamic nature of American society and considers the political, economic, and social implications of federal and local policies.
 It includes the development of skills in building consensus among a variety of constituents affected by the new policy initiatives.

 - Public Policy and Economics- The economics specialization examines such policies as urban and global issues, the evaluation of law and public policy, regional and metropolitan growth, and the role of government in a market economy.

-- Public Policy and International Relations- The international relations specialization traces a new role for U.S. leadership including studies in statesmanship; global alliances; and U.S. relations to such areas as Latin America, Asia, Africa, the Middle East, or Eastern Europe.
+- International Relations and National Security- The international relations and national security specialization traces a new role for U.S. leadership including studies in statesmanship; global alliances; and U.S. relations to such areas as Latin America, Asia, Africa, the Middle East, or Eastern Europe.